 According to Joel L. Young, MD, “Between 11%-20% of women develop postpartum depression after giving birth, and 20% suffer from mental health disorders during pregnancy.
 As many as 80% of women also experience a low-grade and short-lived form of depression shortly after childbirth.

 With all the changes coming into the life of a new mother, it is no wonder that there are days when she may feel stuck and exhausted.
 Take note that giving birth is a painful process.
 What follows next is even more stressful since the mother needs to ensure that the baby is kept safe and happy all the time.
 There will be days when the mother needs to stay up late just to babysit or to call in sick for work because no one has to take good care of the baby.

 Post-partum depression is also linked to anxiety since most moms, especially the first-timers, want everything to be perfect in their family lives.
 If you are one of the amazing women who are going through a difficult time after pregnancy, the best thing to pull off is to take a break and remind yourself that you are not alone.
 Fortunately, there are many efficient ways on how to deal with this problem.
-One of the effective methods is to try online counseling.
+According to an expert from BetterHelp, one of the effective methods is to try online counseling.
 Below are the tips on how to do it the right way: